-All the features described in the previous list work together to control the appearance of your slides in much the same way that style sheets and templates control the appearance of Word documents.
+All the features described in the preceding list work together to control the appearance of your slides in much the same way that style sheets and templates control the appearance of Word documents.
 You can customize the appearance of individual slides by adding any of the following elements:

 - ✓ Title and body text: Most slide layouts include placeholders for title and body text.
 You can type any text that you want into these placeholders.
 By default, PowerPoint formats the text according to the Slide Master, but you can easily override this formatting to use any font, size, styles like bold or italic, or text color that you want. - ✓ Text boxes: You can add text anywhere on a slide by drawing a text box and then typing text.
-Text boxes allow you to add text that doesn't fit conveniently in the title or body text placeholders.

-- ✓ Shapes: You can use PowerPoint's drawing tools to add a variety of shapes to your slides.
+Text boxes enable you to add text that doesn't fit conveniently in the title or body text placeholders. - ✓ Shapes: You can use PowerPoint's drawing tools to add a variety of shapes to your slides.
 You can use predefined AutoShapes, such as rectangles, circles, stars, arrows, and flowchart symbols.
-Alternatively, you can create your own shapes by using basic line, polygon, and freehand drawing tools. - ✓ Illustrations: You can illustrate your slides by inserting clip art, photographs, and other graphic elements.
-PowerPoint comes with a large collection of clip art pictures you can use, and Microsoft provides an even larger collection of clip art images online. - ✓ Charts and diagrams: PowerPoint includes a slick diagramming feature called SmartArt that enables you to create several common types of diagrams, including organization charts, cycle diagrams, and others.
-In addition, you can insert pie charts, line or bar charts, and many other chart types. - ✓ Media clips: You can add sound clips or video files to your slides.
+Alternatively, you can create your own shapes by using basic line, polygon, and freehand drawing tools.

+- ✓ Illustrations: You can illustrate your slides by inserting clip art, photographs, and other graphic elements.
+PowerPoint comes with a large collection of clip art pictures you can use, and Microsoft provides an even larger collection of clip art images online.
+And, of course, you can insert photographs from your own picture library. - ✓ Charts and diagrams: PowerPoint includes a slick diagramming feature called SmartArt that enables you to create several common types of diagrams, including organization charts, cycle diagrams, and others.
+In addition, you can insert pie charts, line or bar charts, and many other chart types. - ✓ Video and Sound: You can add sound clips or video files to your slides.
+You can also add background music or a custom narration.